 Dehydration, in turn, increases your overall risk.
 Research shows that with as little as 1% water loss, cognitive performance begins to decrease.
 This can impact your mood, motor coordination, attention, and memory.
 When you’re in an emergency situation, you need to be as alert as possible.

-Mild to moderate dehydration can include symptoms such as fatigue, headache, muscle cramps, and nausea.
+Mild to moderate dehydration can include fatigue, headache, muscle cramps, and nausea.
 If it becomes severe, dehydration can increase your blood pressure, shut down your kidneys, and eventually result in death.

-Drinking water that contains DripDrop ORS can help you prevent dehydration.
+Drinking water that contains DripDrop ORS can help you remedy dehydration.

 First Aid Kit